YhOddity/super-resolution-testing/README.md

 # Testing Procedure for Super Resolution

-This repository contains an illsutration of the numerical experiments performed in the paper entitled "Testing Gaussian Process with Applications to Super-Resolution" by Jean-Marc Azaïs, Yohann De Castro and Stéphane Mourareau.
+This repository contains an illsutration of the numerical experiments performed in the paper entitled "*Testing Gaussian Process with Applications to Super-Resolution*" by Jean-Marc Azaïs, Yohann De Castro and Stéphane Mourareau.

 ## Python code